This Little Wiggy: Production

 Show runner Mike Scully had pitched an idea to Dan Greaney on Marge forcing Bart to become Ralph Wiggum's friend.
 Scully gave the idea to Greaney due to his ability to write Ralph's lines and actions well, and his overall liking of the character.
 This episode was the second to focus on Ralph, after the fourth-season episode "I Love Lisa".
 Despite this, in 2007, producer J. Stewart Burns did not believe Ralph had an episode with a plot centered on him.

 The robot that was introduced early in the episode was influenced by Greaney's experiences working with a USA Today themed robot.
 While at a baseball game with the robot, the robot led the stadium in singing "Take Me Out to the Ball Game".
 The robot was not well-received, and the spectators threw objects at it.
 The robot's operator had to stay close to the robot during the baseball game, and was also teased and bothered in the same way as the operator in the episode.
 Episode director Neil Affleck was praised by the staff for his directing in this episode.
 In the scene where Chief Wiggum falls on his back in his bedroom, unable to roll over or get back up, Affleck decided to act out the scene for the staff to showcase how Affleck envisioned Chief Wiggum's predicament.
 Affleck was also praised for his ability to create three new elaborate settings in the episode: the science museum, the Springfield penitentiary, and the large toy store.

 The episode originally did not involve Lisa helping Ralph and Bart to brainstorm an idea to alert the penitentiary.
 The original scene, which Greaney cites as one of his favorite scenes in the show, despite never actually being in the show, involved Bart, Ralph, and Homer trying to make a plan to save Mayor Quimby.
+This was also the final episode to air that featured a character voiced by Phil Hartman, while Hartman was still alive.